Spinal Discs Explained: Structure, Function & Care

 The Annulus Fibrosus, the outermost layer of the spinal disc, is a critical component for spinal health and function.
 Unlike the inner layers and nucleus, the very outer layer of the annulus is vascular, meaning it has a blood supply.
 The middle and inner layers, along with the nucleus pulposus, are entirely avascular, depending on diffusion from surrounding structures for nutrients.

 Tiny capillary beds embedded in the subchondral bone of the vertebral end-plates provide the nutrients needed for the avascular portions of the disc.
 This subchondral vascular network facilitates the diffusion of essential elements such as water, oxygen, glucose, and amino acids.
-Nutrients “soak” through the vertebral end-plates into the spinal disc, supporting its health and vitality.
+Nutrients “soak” through the vertebral end-plates into the spinal disc, caring its health and vitality.

 The Nucleus Pulposus